 Anna studies how electric power systems are changing—and how they must change—in response to existing and emerging stressors.
 Her work has focused on stressors to conventional power system operation including climate change, renewable energy, electrification, and public scrutiny.
 She is interested in how electric grid systems can adapt to these stressors while ensuring reliability and cost-effectiveness and enabling increased sustainability and equity.

-Anna is an MS/PhD student at ERG.
-She is interested in enabling high-penetration renewable energy on the electricity grid while ensuring cost-effectiveness and preserving grid reliability.
 Previously, Anna was a SunShot Science & Technology Policy Fellow at the U.S. Department of Energy’s Solar Energy Technologies Office in Washington, DC.
-While at the SunShot Initiative, her primary focus was on expanding meaningful access to solar energy through shared and community solar.
+While at the SunShot Initiative, her primary focus was on expanding opportunities for solar energy and access to renewables through shared solar and community-oriented deployment models.
 Anna graduated from Haverford College in 2012 with a BS in chemistry and a minor in philosophy.

 - Shared Solar: Current Landscape, Market Potential, and the Impact of Federal Securities Regulation

 - A Suite of Metrics for Assessing the Performance of Solar Power Forecasting